Title

 Manuel Roxas establishes the Radio Broadcasting Board to manage and operate the surplus radio station KZFM, facilitating government communication and training for Filipino radio technicians.

-Q&A (EXECUTIVE ORDER NO. 73)
+Questions (EXECUTIVE ORDER NO. 73)

-The board is composed of the Press Secretary of the Office of the President as Chairman and four other members appointed by the President of the Philippines.
+The Board is composed of the Press Secretary of the Office of the President as Chairman, and four other members appointed by the President of the Philippines.

 Analyze Cases Smarter, Faster